Social Media Kings Into Queens

-"Social Media Kings Into Queens" is the tenth episode of the tenth season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on May 24, 2018.
-The episode has contestants dress as butch men and promote a perfume called Trade for the mini challenge, and give a makeover to a social media personality for the main challenge.
-Miles Heizer and Lizzo serve as guest judges, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
+"Social Media Kings Into Queens" is the tenth episode of the tenth season of the American reality competition television series RuPaul's Drag Race, which originally aired on VH1 on May 24, 2018.
+The episode's mini-challenge has contestants dress as "butch" men and promote a perfume called Trade.
+The main challenge tasks contestants with giving makeovers to a social media personalities.
+Miles Heizer and Lizzo are judges, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
+Miz Cracker wins the main challenge.
+Monét X Change is eliminated from the competition after placing in the bottom two and losing a lip-sync contestant against Kameron Michaels to "Good as Hell" by Lizzo.

 Episode

-The six remaining queens are asked by RuPaul to appear in a commercial that promotes RuPaul's perfume for men, titled Trade.
-Each queen is to dress as butch men and deliver comedic improvisations, and Eureka wins.

-Kingsley (top left, pictured in 2014), Frankie Grande (top right), Chester See (bottom left, pictured in 2014), and Tyler Oakley (bottom right, pictured in 2014) received makeovers.
+Kingsley (top left, pictured in 2014), Frankie Grande (top right), Chester See (bottom left, pictured in 2014), and Tyler Oakley (bottom right, pictured in 2014) receive makeovers.

-As the winner of the mini challenge, Eureka is tasked by RuPaul to pair each contestant with six special guests for a make-over challenge.
-Aquaria gets paired with YouTube star Kingsley, Asia O'Hara and Raymond Braun, Eureka and Frankie Grande, Kameron Michaels and Anthony Padilla, Miz Cracker and Chester See, and Monét X Change with Tyler Oakley.
-Additionally, each pair took part in a home-made music video to RuPaul's song "Charisma Uniqueness Nerve and Talent".
+For the mini-challenge, the six remaining contestants are tasked with appearing in a commercial that promotes RuPaul's perfume for men, titled "Trade".
+Each contestant is to dress as "butch" men and deliver comedic improvisations.
+Eureka wins.
+As the winner of the mini challenge, she is tasked by RuPaul to pair each contestant with six special guests for a make-over challenge.
+Aquaria is paired with YouTube star Kingsley, Asia O'Hara and Raymond Braun, Eureka and Frankie Grande, Kameron Michaels and Anthony Padilla, Miz Cracker and Chester See, and Monét X Change with Tyler Oakley.
+Additionally, each pair must take part in a home-made music video to RuPaul's song "Charisma Uniqueness Nerve and Talent".

 RuPaul introduces the runway category, "Drag Family Resemblance".
-On the main stage, Asia and Eureka, alongside their drag daughters America O'Hara and Eufreaka, received positive reviews for their performances and make-overs, but were declared safe.
-Miz Cracker and her drag daughter Miz Cookie were commended for their performances, make-over, and chemistry, and were deemed the winners of the challenge.
-The bottom queens of the week were Aquaria, Kameron and Monet, who were criticized for not having a make-over resemblance to their drag daughters Capricia Corn, Kelly Michaels, and Short Change.
-Aquaria is declared safe, while Kameron and Monet lip-synced to "Good as Hell" by Lizzo.
-Kameron wins the lip-sync and Monet is eliminated from the competition.
+On the main stage, Asia O'Hara and Eureka, alongside their drag daughters America O'Hara and Eufreaka, received positive reviews for their performances and make-overs, but are declared safe.
+Miz Cracker and her drag daughter Miz Cookie are commended for their performances, make-over, and chemistry, and are deemed the winners of the challenge.
+The bottom contestants of the week were Aquaria, Kameron and Monét X Change, who were criticized for not having a make-over resemblance to their drag daughters Capricia Corn, Kelly Michaels, and Short Change, respectively.
+Aquaria is declared safe, while Kameron Michaels and Monét X Change lip-synced to "Good as Hell" by Lizzo.
+Kameron Michaels wins the lip-sync and Monét X Change is eliminated from the competition.